Productivity Isn’t Good? Blame It on Entropy and Inertia

 Self-governing people understand the constant energy it takes to maintain and increase their values, much less their daily productivity.
 They also know that excellence fades quickly!

-These two laws impact you all of the time, even if you forget about them or never learn about them.
+These two laws impact you constantly, even if you forget about them or never learn about them.

-It is time to pay attention and work toward high performance and excellence or just "go with the flow."
-Unfortunately, the flow is most often taking you downward like being in a swirling vortex - the porcelain receptacle!
+Pay attention and strive for high performance and excellence, or you will simply "go with the flow."
+Unfortunately, the flow most often takes you downward, like a swirling vortex—the porcelain receptacle!

 It's your choice - excellence?
-Or go with the flow?
+Or would you like to go with the flow?

 Tags